Maximas5/cvis-final/README.md

 - Completed pre-classification algorithm to separate objects for individual classification

+- Having some issues getting the dataset from https://mivia.unisa.it/datasets-request/

 ### 12/2 Phase II Update:

 ### 12/11 Phase III (Final Due Date) Update: